joe-ewbank/Remittances-and-Migration-Analysis---Nepal-Case-Study/README.md

 Compared directly with foreign aid, remittances have far outpaced official assistance.
 While foreign aid has remained relatively flat, remittances have grown more than tenfold over the same period.

-![Nepal: Remittances vs Foreign Aid Over Time](images/nepal_remittances_vs_aid.png) *Line chart comparing the absolute value of remittances (blue) and foreign aid (orange) received by Nepal from the early 1990s to 2023.
-The gap between the two has widened significantly over time.*
+![Nepal: Remittances vs Foreign Aid Over Time](images/nepal_remittances_vs_aid.png) *Line chart comparing the absolute value of remittances (blue) and foreign aid (orange) received by Nepal from the early 1990s to 2023.*

-The ratio of remittances to foreign aid in Nepal crossed above 1 around 2001 — the point at which remittances first exceeded aid.
-By 2023, remittances were approximately 9 times larger than foreign aid, the highest ratio recorded in the data.
+Nepal's remittances first exceeded foreign aid around 2001, crossing the ratio of 1 for the first time.
+By 2023 remittances were approximately 9 times larger than aid, the highest ratio recorded in the data.

 ![Nepal: Remittances Relative to Foreign Aid Over Time](images/nepal_remittances_relative_to_aid.png) *Line chart showing the ratio of remittances to foreign aid in Nepal over time.
 The dashed line at 1.0 marks the point where remittances equal aid.
 Values above this line indicate remittances exceed aid.*